-Passed April 11, 1795.
-Recorded L. B. No. 5, p.
-430. 1Chapter 1285.
-2Chapter 1505.
+Passed April 4, 1796.
+Recorded L. B. No. 6, p.
+133, etc.

-CHAPTER MDCCCXXVII.
+CHAPTER MCMX.

-AN ACT TO ERECT LEWISTOWN, IN THE COUNTY OF MIFFLIN, INTO A BOROUGH.
+AN ACT TO ERECT UNIONTOWN, IN THE COUNTY OF FAYETTE, INTO A BOROUGH.

-[Section I.] (Section I, P. L.) Be it enacted by the Senate and House of Representatives of the Commonwealth of Pennsylvania, in General Assembly met, and it is hereby enacted by 277 the authority of the same, That Lewistown, in the county of Mifflin, shall be, and the same is hereby, erected into a borough, which shall be called the borough of Lewistown; which borough shall be comprised within the following boundaries, to wit: beginning at a post on the bank of the river Juniata; thence north thirty-eight degrees west forty-one perches to a post; thence north fifty-two degrees east one hundred and sixty-one perches to a post; thence south thirty-eight degrees east one hundred and forty-three perches to a post on the south side of Kishicoquillas creek; thence down said creek south eighty-five degrees west seventeen perches to a post; thence north sixty-two degrees west twenty-two perches; thence south forty degrees west forty-six perches to the mouth of the said creek; thence up the said river north seventy-eight degrees west forty-five perches and thence west thirty-two perches to the place of beginning.
+[Section I.] (Section I, P. L.) Be it enacted by the Senate and House of Representatives of the Commonwealth of Pennsylvania, in General Assembly met, and it is hereby enacted by the authority of the same, That Uniontown, in the county of Favette, shall be, and the same is, hereby erected into a borough, which shall be called the borough of Uniontown, which borough shall be comprised within the following boundaries to wit: beginning at a willow bush on the lower end of a small island in Jacob Beeson's run, thence south forty-three degrees and threequarters east sixty-seven perches to a white oak, thence south seventy-nine degrees and one quarter east one hundred and five perches and six tenths to a post, thence north twenty-nine degrees east sixty-eight perches and five tenths to a wild cherry tree, thence north eighty-seven degrees east two hundred and thirty-four perches to a white oak, thence north three degrees west sixty-two perches to a white oak, thence north forty-nine degrees and an half west one hundred and twenty-eight perches to a stone, thence north eighty-seven degrees west one hundred and thirteen perches to a white walnut on the east side of Red Stone creek, thence up the same to a post opposite the mouth of Jacob Beeson's run, thence up the same with the several courses and meanders thereof to the place of beginning.

-[Section II.]
-(Section II, P. L.) And be it further enacted by the authority aforesaid, That the freemen of the said borough, who shall have resided within the same for the space of one whole year and shall in other respects be entitled to vote for members of the general assembly, shall, on the first Monday of May, in the year one thousand seven hundred and ninety-six, and upon the same day yearly thereafter, meet together at some convenient place within the said borough, to be appointed as hereinafter directed, and shall then and there choose, by ballot, two reputable inhabitants of the said borough to be burgesses, one to be high constable, one to be town clerk and two to advise, aid and assist the said burgesses in executing the duties and authorities enjoined on and vested in them by this act, all of which persons shall be duly qualified to elect as aforesaid, that the burgess who shall have the greatest number of votes, shall be called the chief burgess, and that until the first Monday of May, in the year one thousand seven hundred and ninety-six, Joseph Cogill and George McClellan be the burgesses of the said borough, of whom Joseph Cogill shall be called chief burgess, that Jeremiah Dayly shall be high constable, James Robertson town clerk, and Robert Patterson and Michael Funcanon assistants to the said burgesses.
+(Section II, P. L.) And be it further enacted [Section II.] by the authority aforesaid, That the freemen of the said borough who shall have resided within the same for the space of one whole year, and shall, in other respects, be entitled to vote for members of the general assembly of this commonwealth, shall, on the first Monday of May, in the year one thousand seven hundred and ninety-seven, and upon the same day yearly thereafter, meet together at some convenient place within the said borough to be appointed as hereinafter directed, and shall, then and there, choose by ballot two reputable inhabitants of the said borough to be burgesses, one to be high constable, one to be town clerk, and two to advise, aid and assist the said burgesses in executing the duties and authorities enjoined on, and vested in, them by this act, all of which persons shall be duly qualified to elect, as aforesaid, that the burgess who shall have the greatest number of votes shall be called the chief burgess, and that, until the said first Monday of May, in the year one thousand seven hundred and ninety-seven, Ephraim Douglass, and Alexander McClean, be the burgesses of the said borough, of whom Ephraim Douglass shall be called chief burgess, that Jacob Knap shall be high constable, Samuel King town clerk, and Joseph Huston and Thomas Collins assistants to the said burgesses.